Welcome to the Saint Paul Youth Commission!

 The Youth Commission has 22 citywide members.
 There is at least one position reserved for youth in each Saint Paul neighborhood and 5 at-large positions.
 Each May, the Youth Commission recruits new members.
-The application deadline has been extended to August 31, 2020.
+The application deadline have been extended to July 31, 2021.
 Newly selected commissions start by attending the annual Saint Paul Youth Commission Orientation.

 To be a part of the city-wide youth commission you must:

 - Live in the City of Saint Paul